top of page

 Practical

-The member being tested must be able to:
+The member being tested must be able to perform the following physical tasks without major safety errors:

-Clean a route by lowering off and rappelling; and
+• Clean a route both by lowering off and by rappelling;

 Theoretical material

-Soft and hard catches - Knowing how and when to give a soft catch or a hard catch;
+• When and how to give a soft and hard catch;

 Reading for theoretical material